m-adamek/prg-basics/08-FileHandling/_FileHandling.md

    5. Canada, Ottawa, 38250000
    ```

-1. The following program prints a list of countries from 'countries.txt' file.Modify the program to print a list of countries sorted alphabetically.
+1. The following program prints a list of countries from 'countries.txt' file.
+Modify the program to print a list of countries sorted alphabetically.

    > Tip.
 Before printing the contents of the array, sort it alphabetically using the built-in function sorted()